mbdevntc/go1webapp/README.md

 Web application to control Unitree Go1 robot.

-## Modalità del robot
-- dance1
-- dance2
-- straightHand1
-- damping
-- standUp
-- standDown
-- recoverStand
-- stand
-- walk
-- run
-- climb
-## Funzioni eseguibili:
-- goForward
-- goBackward
-- goLeft
-- goRight
-- go
-- turnLeft
-- turnRight
-- extendUp
-- squatDown
-- leanLeft
-- leanRight
-- twistLeft
-- twistRight
-- lookDown
-- lookUp
-- wait

 ## Warning

-Some functions needs to be included in the @droneblocks library for the correct function of the app.
+Some functions needs to be included in the @droneblocks/go1-js library for the correct function of the app.
 These functions are defined in toAdd.js as like as the instructions to add them.

+## Starting the project

+### `npm start`
+Runs the web app in development mode

+### `nodemon server/server.cjs`
+Runs the Javascript server.
+This server is used to send the instructions to Go1.

+### `python server/python/app.py`
+Runs the Python server.
+This server is used for offline speech recognition.

+### `npm run build`
+Creates a production build of the app.

+## Tip:

+Copy the build directory into the server directory.
+Start both the JS server and the Python server.
+Your app is served at http://localhost:4001/